 Supplementary Topics (optional – these may or may not be offered)

 10. Seventy Topics

 11. The Three Basic Bodies – Death, Bardo, Rebirth

 The teachings are complemented by a support program of discussions, meditations and retreats, and study tools such as supplementary materials, reading assignments and take-home-exams.

 How it Works

-The Basic Program is taught by Dorje Chang Institute’s highly qualified Lharampa Geshe Wangchen.
+The FPMT Basic Program is hosted at DCI and taught by our highly qualified Lharampa Geshe Wangchen, who has been our Resident Teacher since 2003.
 Study of the standard texts and commentaries is supported by discussions, led by Senior Student Discussion Leaders, as well as reading assignments and meditation.
-Students are asked to follow the Basic Program criteria for conduct over the course of their studies: practicing to refrain from killing, stealing, lying, sexual misconduct (adultery) and intoxicants, while developing their concern for others, awareness of positive and negative states of mind, and in particular developing the practice of patience and the bodhicitta motivation.
+Students are asked to follow the BP criteria for conduct over the course of their studies: practicing to refrain from killing, stealing, lying, sexual misconduct (adultery) and intoxicants, while developing their concern for others, awareness of positive and negative states of mind, and in particular developing the practice of patience and the bodhicitta motivation.